Some people prefer to have grassy lawns, while others want gardens of beautiful flowers. But what if we told you it’s possible to have both (sort of)?

 Sisyrinchium Angustifolium Care

-Size & Growth
+Size and Growth

 Flowering and Fragrance

-Light & Temperature
+Light and Temperature

 Watering and Feeding

-Soil & Transplanting
+Soil and Transplanting

 Grooming and Maintenance

-How To Propagate Stout Blue-eyed Grass
+How To Propagate Blue-Eyed Grass Plants

-Narrow-Leaved Blue-Eyed Grass Pest or Diseases
+Narrow-Leaved Blue-Eyed Grass Pests Or Diseases

 Sisyrinchium Angustifolium Uses